Phil-G-94/my-book-list/README.md

 ## ToDo
-- Fix the issue with data persisting in browser storage.
+- Fix issue with data persisting in browser storage.
+- Fix issue with delete button.
+Alert "Book has been deleted!" appears when row outside of X is clicked.